Simon Goldhill

-Simon David Goldhill (born 17 March 1957) is Professor in Greek literature and culture and fellow and Director of Studies in Classics at King's College, Cambridge.
+Simon David Goldhill (born 17 March 1957) is a British classicist who was professor in Greek literature and culture and fellow and director of studies in classics at King's College, Cambridge.
 He was previously Director of Centre for Research in the Arts, Social Sciences, and Humanities (CRASSH) at the University of Cambridge, succeeding Mary Jacobus in October 2011.
 He is best known for his work on Greek tragedy.